AventaWonk/Transactions/README.md

     name varchar(255)
 );
 ```
-4 Compile the source code of the project by maven
+4 Compile the source code of the project by `maven`
 ```
 $ mvn compile
 ```

-5 Build an executable WAR  by maven
+5 Now you can build a WAR archive by `maven`
 ```
 $ maven package
 ```

-6 Now you can deploy your's built war to application server
+6 Congratulations, you can deploy built war to your's application server